xaihang/weekend-jquery-salary-calculator/README.md

 ## Description

-The application gathers information from employees, such as their names, ID numbers, job titles, and annual salaries.
-When an employee is added to the database, their information is displayed in a table on the browser.
+The application gathers employee's information such as their first name, last name, ID numbers, job titles, and annual salaries.
+When an employee is added to the database by clicking on the submit button, their information is displayed in a table formation on the browser.
 If an employee is removed, a "delete" button is available for each employee.
-The total monthly salary for all employees is also displayed on the browser, and if it exceeds $20,000, the background color of the total monthly cost will turn red.
+Whether it is adding or removing an employee it will calculate all displayed employee's annual salary in a monthly breakdown segment, which is being displayed beneath the table as "Monthly Total".
+If the "Monthly Total" exceeds $20,000.00, the background color of the total monthly cost will turn red.

 ## Tools and methods used in this application: